LEVEL FINDER

 At the Pro Rider level, skiers refine their advanced techniques both on and off-piste, confidently tackle black runs, navigate all types of snow and terrain, and excel in off-piste conditions.

-From 12 years and over
+From 12 to 16 years old

 Bronze Pro-Rider